odino/odino.github.com/source/_posts/2012-08-10-ping-sendto-no-buffer-space-available-with-du-dnses.markdown

 <!-- more -->

-Chrome is telling me that the DNS lookup failed, and since I know, here in UAE, problems with [DU](http://www.du.ae/en/default?gclid=COC_7Jvd3LECFUp76wodgB0Apg) DNSes are pretty frequent, I thought I just needed to use different DNS servers.
+Chrome is telling me that the DNS lookup fails, and since I know, here in UAE, problems with [DU](http://www.du.ae/en/default?gclid=COC_7Jvd3LECFUp76wodgB0Apg) DNSes are pretty frequent, I thought I just needed to use different DNS servers.